awsdocs/amazon-rds-user-guide/doc_source/Appendix.PostgreSQL.CommonDBATasks.md

 GRANT
 ```

-Note that on a local instance, you could specify database privileges in the pg\_hba\.conf file, but when using PostgreSQL with Amazon RDS it is better to restrict privileges at the Postgres level\.
-Changes to the pg\_hba\.conf file require a server restart so you cannot edit the pg\_hba\.conf in Amazon RDS, but privilege changes at the Postgres level occur immediately\.
+On a local instance, you can specify database privileges in the pg\_hba\.conf file\.
+However, when using PostgreSQL with Amazon RDS it is better to restrict privileges at the PostgreSQL level\.
+Changes to the pg\_hba\.conf file require a server restart so you cannot edit the pg\_hba\.conf in Amazon RDS, but privilege changes at the PostgreSQL level occur immediately\.

 ## Working with PostgreSQL Parameters<a name="Appendix.PostgreSQL.CommonDBATasks.Parameters"></a>

 PostgreSQL parameters that you would set for a local PostgreSQL instance in the *postgresql\.conf* file are maintained in the DB parameter group for your DB instance\.
 If you create a DB instance using the default parameter group, the parameter settings are in the parameter group called *default\.postgres9\.6*\.

  When you create a DB instance, the parameters in the associated DB parameter group are loaded\.
 You can modify parameter values by changing values in the parameter group\.
-You can also change parameter values, if you have the security privileges to do so, by using the ALTER DATABASE, ALTER ROLE, and the SET commands\.
-Note that you cannot use the command line `postgres` command nor the `env PGOPTIONS` command because you will have no access to the host\.
+You can also change parameter values, if you have the security privileges to do so, by using the ALTER DATABASE, ALTER ROLE, and SET commands\.
+You can't use the command line `postgres` command or the `env PGOPTIONS` command, because you have no access to the host\.

 Keeping track of PostgreSQL parameter settings can occasionally be difficult\.
-Use the following command to list current parameter settings and the default value:
+Use the following command to list current parameter settings and the default value\.

 ```
 select name, setting, boot_val, reset_val, unit